QuantiModo/quantimodo-sdk-android/README.md

 **Use the SDK as a submodule**

-Create a folder, for example, libs/ and then execute:
+Create a folder, for example, libs/ and inside it execute:
 ```
 $ git submodule add git@github.com:QuantiModo/QuantiModo-SDK-Android.git
 ```
-After that, the folder 'Quantimodo-SDK-Android' was created containing the SDK as a submodule.
+After that, the folder 'Quantimodo-SDK-Android' will be created containing the SDK as a submodule.

 ### Step 4.
 Enable your user to connect to the QM API

-To use SDK, you need to obtain an [OAuth2 token](https://app.quantimo.do/api/docs/#oauth2-authentication).
+To use SDK, you need to obtain an [OAuth2 token](https://app.quantimo.do/api/docs/#oauth2-authentication), this is where you have to use your client_id and client_secret to connect with the API

+Basically, you have to follow these steps:
+- Request an authorization code
+- Request the access token
+- Refreshing the access token

 After that you can get an instance of QuantimodoApiV2.

 ```